 "What on earth - Ia - Saintess?"

-I hiccupped, Emilia's outburst shocking me out of my manic outburst.
-Had she just started to say - ?
+I hiccupped, Emilia's cry shocking me out of my manic outburst.
+Had she just started to say – ?

 Emilia had dropped a basket of creams and powders when she ran in and was now fussing over me, her thin, callused hands fluttering around my face as she kept asking me what was wrong.
 I just stared at her, my eyes as round as coins.
 Had she been about to call me what I think she had been?

-There was no longer enough time left for me to stay surprised, though.
+There was not enough time left for me to stay surprised, though.
 Soon after Emilia came in, another attendant followed, and they started to work frantically on my face.
 Apparently Emilia had left for make up, hoping to turn my skin into something brighter and more presentable.
-I'd never worn make up before, and it was uncomfortable, but Emilia's hands were gentle.
+I had never worn make up before, and it was uncomfortable, but Emilia's hands were gentle.
 After a few minutes though it became obvious that while she might be gentle, she was not skilled.

 The attendant who had come with her fiddled with the bottles in the basket, avoiding looking at the mirror as Emilia and I stared at my reflection.